-My Journey at NYU Tandon: Engineering a Future in Power Distribution
+My Journey at NYU Tandon: Engineering a Future in the Power Industry

-Throughout my time at Tandon, I’ve been actively involved in programs that have shaped my academic, professional, and personal growth.
-I’ve mentored five incoming freshmen through the Academic Achievement Program (AAP) and currently serve as a Resident Assistant at Brittany Hall, supporting 41 first-year residents.
-Beyond these leadership roles, I’m a member of the Society of Hispanic Professional Engineers (SHPE), the Institute of Electrical and Electronics Engineers (IEEE), and Tandon Motorsports.
-I’m also part of Tandon’s honors program, GLASS (Global Leaders and Scholars in STEM), and have been recognized as a Tandon STEM Scholar through the Horatio Alger Association.
+Throughout my time at Tandon, I have been actively involved in programs that have shaped my academic, professional, and personal growth.
+I have mentored five incoming freshmen through the Academic Achievement Program AAP and served as a Resident Assistant at Brittany Hall for the 2024 to 2025 academic year, supporting 42 residents.
+I currently serve as a Resident Assistant at Brittany Hall once again for the 2025 to 2026 academic year, supporting 35 first year residents.
+Beyond these leadership roles, I am a member of the Society of Hispanic Professional Engineers SHPE, the Institute of Electrical and Electronics Engineers IEEE, and Tandon Motorsports.
+I am also part of Tandons honors program GLASS Global Leaders and Scholars in STEM and have been recognized as a Tandon STEM Scholar through the Horatio Alger Association.

-My time at Tandon has given me clarity, purpose, and a drive to innovate.
-As I continue growing in this field, my goal remains the same: to push the boundaries of power and energy.
-One system, one circuit, and one breakthrough at a time.
+Overall, my experience and time starting from my first semester to now, with one semester left before graduation, has given me clarity, purpose, and a drive to innovate.
+As I continue growing in this field, my goal remains the same: to push the boundaries of power and energy, one system, one circuit, and one breakthrough at a time.

 Program Impact